Embryology: Later Greek embryology

 Reportedly, some Stoics claimed that most parts of the body formed at once during embryological development.
 Some Epicureans claimed that the fetus is nourished by either the amniotic fluid or the blood, and that both male and female supply material to the development of the fetus.
 According to the writings of Tertullian, Herophilus in the 5th century BC described the ovaries and fallopian tubes (but not past what was already described by Aristotle) and also dissected some embryos.
-One advance Herophilus made, against the conceptions of other individuals such as Aristotle, was that the brain was the center of intellect rather than the heart.
 Though not a part of Greek tradition, in Job 10, the formation of the embryo is likened to the curdling of milk into cheese, as described by Aristotle.
 Whereas Needham sees this statement in Job as part of the Aristotelian tradition, others see it as evidence that the milk analogy predates the Aristotelian Greek tradition and originates in Jewish circles.
 In addition, the Wisdom of Solomon (7:2) also has the embryo formed from menstrual blood.
 Soranus of Ephesus also wrote texts on embryology which went into use for a long time.

 Some rabbinic texts discuss the embryology of a female Greek writer named Cleopatra, a contemporary of Galen and Soranus, who was said to have claimed that the male fetus is complete in 41 days whereas the female fetus is complete in 81 days.
 Various other texts of less importance also appear and describe various aspects of embryology, though without making much progress from Aristotle.
 Plutarch has a chapter in one of his works titled "Whether was before, the hen or egg?"
 Discussion on embryological tradition also appears in many Neoplatonic traditions.